DanielVillasmil/ShootingGalleryGame/README.md

 # ShootingGalleryGame
 ## https://6strshooter.online/
-### Followed Udemy course to create a simple video game with LOVE framework.
+### inspired by a tutorial to create a simple video game with LOVE framework.